 Die Deklination von Nomen im Dativ im Deutschen

 Now, let’s come to the declension of nouns in the German dative case.
 First of all, we will have a look at the following table which will show us the declension of articles.
-After that, we will talk about some exceptions from the rules of declension.
+After that, we will talk about some exceptions to the rules of declension.

 |Definite Article||Indefinite Artile|